ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork.
 They were incorrectly led to believe that this was the only way to guarantee they would recoup their investment.
 Additionally, many influential figures, including the 11 curators, had endorsed The DAO and would lose face if they were seen not doing everything they could to make the investors they influenced whole.

 Some pro-forkers incorrectly believed that to allow The DAO Hacker to get away with such large amounts of ETH would be to condemn the future of Ethereum, which would not be able to withstand a bad actor controlling such a large pool of funds in Proof of Stake.
-This was [denied](https://old.reddit.com/r/ethereum/comments/4rohdy/vlad_zamfirs_thoughts_on_the_hard_fork/d52s60v/) by the architects of Proof of Stake, but was nevertheless popularized to bolster support for a fork, and is a myth that still lingers to this day.
+This was [denied](https://old.reddit.com/r/ethereum/comments/4rohdy/vlad_zamfirs_thoughts_on_the_hard_fork/d52s60v/) by the architects of Ethereum's Proof of Stake implementation, but was nevertheless popularized to bolster support for a fork, and is a myth that still lingers to this day.

 The anti-forkers, on the other hand, argued that "Build Unstoppable Applications" must be upheld and that implementing a Hard Fork would not only break the promises made by the Ethereum project, but represented a [moral hazard](https://en.wikipedia.org/wiki/Moral_hazard) that opened up the door to future interventions.
 Some even warned that the nature of blockchains meant that controversial Hard Forks are guaranteed to result in a _chain split_, which could be catastrophic.